 Lead director: David Smith

-The decision will be considered at the Growth, Economic and Development Cabinet Committee on 26th June 2019.
+The decision was considered and endorsed at the Growth, Economic and Development Cabinet Committee on 26th June 2019.

 Financial implications: £8.4m Capital for recycled loans (Budget Book 2019-20 Page 68, projects 5 and 6). £150k Revenue (Budget Book 2019-20 Page 48, line ref 70) – note that the allocation for NUE is within the overall £2.4m identified for Economic Development.